 Colorado Springs lawyer Patterson Weaver prides himself on helping good people in bad situations, and even the best of us can have trouble with the Division of Motor Vehicles.
-If you have had your license suspended or revoked and get caught while driving without a valid license, Patterson Weaver Law can help.
-Providing first-rate legal representation in El Paso County, Pueblo County, Teller County, Park County, Fremont County, and the surrounding areas, Patterson Weaver is ready and able to address your situation.
+If you have had your license suspended or revoked and get caught while driving without a valid license, Patterson Weaver Law, LLC can help.
+Providing first-rate legal representation in El Paso County, Pueblo County, Teller County, Park County, Fremont County, and the surrounding areas, Patterson Weaver Law, LLC is ready and able to address your situation.

 What is Driving Under Restraint?

 Under C.R.S. § 42-2-138, Driving Under Restraint (“DUR”) in Colorado means driving with the knowledge that your license or driving privileges have been suspended, revoked, or denied.
 Both residents and non-residents of Colorado can be charged with DUR.
 Driving Under Restraint charges range from a class A traffic offense to a misdemeanor, depending on the surrounding circumstances.
 Many factors can influence the severity of a DUR charge, including the underlying reason the driver’s license was revoked, and whether the person has any previous DUR convictions.
 In any case, Driving Under Restraint has consequences that potentially can have a serious and significant impact on your life.
 Do not hesitate to contact our Colorado Springs DUR defense lawyers for help.

 What are the Consequences of Driving Under Restraint?

 Driving Under Restraint is punishable up to six months in jail and a $500 fine.
 Anyone who commits two or more DUR offenses within five years cannot have their driver’s license reinstated for a period of 3 years after the date of the most recent conviction.
 Further, anyone convicted of a misdemeanor DUR will have their driving privileges restricted for an additional year beyond the date they would have been eligible for reinstatement.